-Field market value A (FMV-A): The AIP's determination of the value of all insurable plants in the basic unit immediately prior to the occurrence of a loss event.
-This value will be determined in accordance with the requirements of section 6 of the Crop Provisions.
+FMV-A: The AIP's determination of the value of all insurable plants in the basic unit immediately prior to the occurrence of a loss event.
+This value will be determined in accordance with the requirements of Section 6 of the Crop Provisions.
 For liners, the total value of undamaged liners is multiplied by the survival factor to determine the value of undamaged insurable plants.

-Field market value B (FMV-B): The AIP's determination of the value of all damaged and undamaged insurable plants in the basic unit following the occurrence of a loss event.
-This value will be determined in accordance with the requirements of section 6 of the Crop Provisions with an adjustment for the amount of damage we determine the plants have sustained.
+FMV-B: The AIP's determination of the value of all damaged and undamaged insurable plants in the basic unit following the occurrence of a loss event.
+This value will be determined in accordance with the requirements of Section 6 of the Crop Provisions with an adjustment for the amount of damage we determine the plants have sustained.